TFHInc/ci-newton/README.md

 The `Listener` class contains the business logic that will be performed when a subscribed `Event` is broadcast.
 The `Listener` class will receieve an instance of the `Event` class, which includes the event properties for usage in your business logic:

+Note that the `Listener` class must extend the `NewtonListener` abstract class.

 *application/listeners/SendAdminEmailListener.php*
 ``` php
 <?php